Karen Clark (American politician)

-Karen J. Clark (born July 23, 1945) is an American politician and former member of the Minnesota House of Representatives.
+Karen J. Clark (July 23, 1945 – June 30, 2026) was an American politician and onetime member of the Minnesota House of Representatives.
 A member of the Minnesota Democratic–Farmer–Labor Party (DFL), she represented District 62A, which included portions of the city of Minneapolis in the Twin Cities metropolitan area including portions of the Whittier, Phillips, Ventura Village, Seward, and Lyn-Lake neighborhoods.
-She was the longest serving openly lesbian member to serve in a state legislature in the United States.
+She was the longest-serving openly lesbian member to serve in a state legislature in the United States.
 On December 8, 2017, Clark announced in a press release that she would not be running for reelection.

-Early life, education, and career
+Early life, education and career

 Raised on a farm in southwestern Minnesota, Clark attended public schools in Edgerton, graduating from Edgerton High School in 1963.
 She earned her B.S. in nursing at the College of Saint Teresa in Winona.
 She later attended the John F. Kennedy School of Government at Harvard University in Cambridge, Massachusetts, earning her Master of Public Administration degree in 1996.

-Clark has been an instructor at the University of Minnesota since 1985.
-She previously worked as public health nurse, VISTA nurse-organizer and an OB-GYN Nurse Practitioner.
+Clark was an instructor at the University of Minnesota beginning in 1985.
+She had previously worked as public health nurse, VISTA nurse-organizer and an OB-GYN Nurse Practitioner.

-She is a member of the adjunct Faculty of the Department of Human Relations at St. Cloud State University, of the University of Minnesota's Women's Studies Department, of the Macalester College Women's Studies Department, and of the College of St. Catherine Graduate School of Holistic Health.
-She is a member of AFSCME.
+She was a member of the adjunct Faculty of the Department of Human Relations at St. Cloud State University, of the University of Minnesota's Women's Studies Department, of the Macalester College Women's Studies Department, and of the College of St. Catherine Graduate School of Holistic Health.
+She was a member of AFSCME.